Asana Vs. Wrike

 Wrike has similar features to Asana.
 It works very well for teams seeking to track and manage projects.
 Like Asana, team members can collaborate on each task of a project.

-For teams that want an ability to track tasks and projects with a bit more complexity than what Asana offers, Wrike is a strong option.
+For teams that want the ability to track tasks and projects with a bit more complexity than what Asana offers, Wrike is a strong option.
 It offers multiple customization features inside the majority of its pricing tiers.
 And it offers a series of add-on components (for an extra cost) that deliver even more features for the team that needs them.

 It has separate designs for marketing teams and creative teams that help them handle specific needs they have.
 These types of projects sometimes have a bit of extra complexity, which means these teams may prefer Wrike.